woverfield/namer_app/README.md

 # namer_app

 The application generates cool-sounding names, such as "newstay", "lightstream", "mainbrake", or "graypine".
-The user can ask for the next name, favorite the current one, and review the list of favorited names on a separate page.
-The app is responsive to different screen sizes.
+The user can generate names, favorite the current one, and manage their favorites on another page.
+The app is also responsive to different screens sizes.